PeterH33/leetcode2025/README.md

 I am in the process of uploading my backlog of solutions, going forward it should be more consistent.

 Files names are in yymmdd format to make it easy to find a date.

+All problem descriptions are the property of LeetCode and are reposted here for educational purposes.